parallelworks/ocean-parcels/README.md

 containers - by providing Docker containers, it's easier to ensure others can cross-check your work -> transparency.

-## Converting from Docker to Singularity
+## Installing Docker and Singularity

 I installed Docker and Singularity and converted the OceanParcels Docker container to Singularity in the